awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 The dependencies defined for container startup and shutdown\.
 A container can contain multiple dependencies\.
 When a dependency is defined for container startup, for container shutdown it is reversed\.
 For an example, see [Example: Container Dependency](example_task_definitions.md#example_task_definition-containerdependency)\.
 For tasks using the EC2 launch type, the container instances require at least version 1\.26\.0 of the container agent to enable container dependencies\.
 However, we recommend using the latest container agent version\.
 For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
 If you are using an Amazon ECS\-optimized Amazon Linux AMI, your instance needs at least version 1\.26\.0\-1 of the `ecs-init` package\.
 If your container instances are launched from version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.
-This parameter is available for tasks using the Fargate launch type in the Ohio \(us\-east\-2\) region only and the task or service requires platform version 1\.3\.0 or later\.
+For tasks using the Fargate launch type, this parameter requires that the task or service uses platform version 1\.3\.0 or later\.

 ```
 "dependsOn": [